nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 5. A pattern for reliable message exchange over unreliable channels.

-The remainder of this document describes how these capabilities can be applied to submission of death records to NCHS and the return of coded cause of death, race and ethnicity information to vital records jurisdictions.
+The remainder of this document describes how these capabilities can be applied to submission of death records and birth records to NCHS and the return of coded cause of death, race and ethnicity information to vital records jurisdictions.

 ### High Level Architecture of a FHIR Messaging Based NVSS